blauwe-lucht/gitlab-nexus-cpp-conan-cmake-containers-demo/README.md

 ## TODO

-- Create GitLab repos for fibonacci and fibonacci-webservice.
 - Create pipeline for fibonacci.
 - Create pipeline for fibonacci-webservice.
 - Nexus roles are a bit of a mess: anonymous-deploy is probably not needed by the anonymous user, but